Skip to content

 • This method assumes that the prerequisites with regard to sample reproducibility are met (see Input/Output).

-• This method assumes a negative linear relationship between phenotype (concentration) and concentration (area of feature) - the lower the minimal inhibitory concentration, the higher the concentration.
+• This method assumes a negative relationship between phenotype (MIC) and concentration (area of feature) - the lower the minimal inhibitory concentration, the higher the concentration.

 • This method does not take into account any synergistic or quenching effects.